Visible form fields, submit buttons, disabled states, labels, and action targets

 Move a contact, call, email, or booking action into the first mobile screen when the form is hard to reach.

-Static form evidence or browser evidence indicates a disabled submit action near the public contact path.
+Static form evidence or public page details indicates a disabled submit action near the public contact path.

 Fix: Review form state logic, required fields, spam-protection rules, and widget scripts, then retest without submitting user data.